First-home buyers lead the charge into biggest share of new mortgages

 "Between when we put the offer in and now, the CV has gone up a little bit, so I'm sort of just holding my breath and waiting until [the owner] signs the sale and purchase agreement.

-"Then we can pop some champagne."
+"Then we can pop some Champagne."

 Dale is not the only one showing a strong interest in buying now.